bek0s/gbkfit-legacy/INSTALL.md

 ## Build system

 GBKFIT uses the CMake build system.
-If the version of CMake used for the build is too old, GBKFIT will inform the user with an error message.
+If the version of CMake used for the build is too old, an error message will inform the user.
 Furthermore, for convenience, it is recommended to install at least one of its GUI front-ends.
 To install CMake follow the steps bellow:

 - Linux
   - apt-get: `apt-get install cmake cmake-ncurses-gui cmake-qt-gui`